gurucomputing/headscale-ui/README.md

 ```

 ### Cross Domain Installation
 If you do not want to configure headscale-ui on the same subdomain as headscale, you must intercept headscale traffic via your reverse proxy to fix CORS (see https://github.com/juanfont/headscale/issues/623).
-Here is an example fix with Caddy:
+Here is an example fix with Caddy, replacing your headscale UI domain with `hs-ui.yourdomain.com.au`:
 ```
 hs.yourdomain.com.au {
   @hs-options {